We continue to receive a fair number of questions related to

 also include applying a mathematical formula to any Object or

-Metamorph operation on an Object.
+performing a Metamorph operation on an Object.
 Despite the big

 word, this simply means changing one or more of an Object's